 Healthy Cream of Mushroom Sauce

-- 5 cans green beans (or 2 lbs fresh, steamed to remove extra liquid, or 2-3 bags of frozen)
+- 2 pounds fresh green beans (or 5 cans or 2-3 bags of frozen)

 For Onion Topping

-- Add the eggs and the heavy cream and mix well until evenly incorporated.
+- Put the sliced onions, eggs, and heavy cream into a medium-sized bowl and mix until evenly incorporated.

-- Add coconut flour and mix by hand until evenly coated.
+- Add the coconut flour and mix by hand until evenly coated.

-- Put tallow in large skillet and turn on medium high heat.
+- Put coconut oil (or tallow) in a large skillet and turn on medium heat.

 - When hot, add the coated onions and evenly brown, turning occasionally.

 - When browned, remove from heat and set aside.